 What is Genus and species?
 These are often in Latin and are sometimes also referred to as the “Botanical Name” or the “Scientific Name”.
 Since common names vary so much from one place (or person) to the next, you just can’t guarantee what you are buying without knowing its scientific name.

-Danesa Stolz is the Chief Naturalist at Fishers Parks and holds a Bachelor of Science from Ball State University in Natural Resources and Environmental Management, and a minor in both Biology and Criminal Justice & Criminology.
+Danesa Stolz is the former Chief Naturalist at Fishers Parks and holds a Bachelor of Science from Ball State University in Natural Resources and Environmental Management, and a minor in both Biology and Criminal Justice & Criminology.
 Many of her passions are intertwined with the natural world in which we live.
-Her 25 year career as an interpretive naturalist (16 of which have been at the City of Fishers) allows her to share her passion for nature with others.
+Her 25 year career as an interpretive naturalist allows her to share her passion for nature with others.
 “I have been very blessed to spend most of my time while with Fishers at Ritchey Woods Nature Preserve, which holds a very near and dear place in my heart”.
-Follow Ritchey Woods Nature Preserve on Facebook, Twitter, and Instagram.